Why the interpretation economy matters, and what it changes for your business.

 - · Specificity (opinions, not category averages)

-Your truth layer is the part of your web presence agents can actually parse and trust: opinionated, specific, machine-readable, and consistent with the human-facing story.
-When the two don't match, you get flattened in both directions: the agent skips you, and the human can't find you.
+Your truth layer is the part of your web presence AI can actually parse and trust: opinionated, specific, machine-readable, and consistent with the human-facing story.
+When the two don't match, you get flattened in both directions: AI skips you, and the human can't find you.

 Don't pick between them.
 Build for both.

-The strongest position: be specific enough that an agent can describe what you uniquely do, and memorable enough that a human asks for you by name and bypasses the comparison entirely.
+The strongest position: be specific enough that AI can describe what you uniquely do, and memorable enough that a human asks for you by name and bypasses the comparison entirely.
 Both.
 Always both.